alexdelprete/HA-NeoPool-MQTT/README.md

 Pre-requirements:

-1. The integration is currently based on latest dev release of Tasmota, because of recent modification requested to @curzon01 that he quickly implemented in [#19857](https://github.com/arendst/Tasmota/pull/19857), and has already been merged.
-Next stable release (after v13.2.0, current stable version) should contain #19857.
+1. The integration is currently based on latest dev release of Tasmota in PR [#19973](https://github.com/arendst/Tasmota/pull/19973), and has already been merged.
+Next stable release (after v13.2.0, current stable version) should contain it.
 I will update notes to specify the stable min. version once known.
 2. From Tasmota console, run these commands to optimize the device configuration:

     _This disables the device from being discovered by HA so it won't create unnecessary and duplicate entities for NeoPool_